“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 GM: “My niece, Miss Malveaux-Devillers?”

-The other Ventrue sounds only mildly surprised, as if Caroline is simply mistaken.
+The other Ventrue sounds only mildly confused, as if Caroline is simply mistaken.

 Caroline: “It took me a while,” Caroline admits.
 “Longer than it should have, but I trust you’ll grant that I had admittedly pressing concerns early on.”